-For what concerns the deconfinement transition we see that, except for chemical potentials $\gtrsim250\,\mrm{MeV}$ where $\chi_\Phi$ has several maxima or divergent peaks (Fig.~\ref{fig:PhiSusc}) but the order parameter seems to always follow a crossover transition.
-These multiple maxima are simply due to the presence of $m$ in the mean field equation for $\Phi$: when $dm/dT$ has multiple maxima also has $\Phi$.
-If we look at the Polyakov loop susceptibility in Fig.~\ref{fig:PhiSusc}, we see that there is a peak at the chiral transition temperature but physically this is not the signal of the deconfinement transition.
-We see that in the region between the different maxima, $\Phi$ increases only about 5\% and stays below 0.2: this is not a (first-order) deconfinement transition because quarks are still statistically confined when $\Phi = 0.2$.
+For what concerns the deconfinement transition we see that for chemical potentials $\gtrsim250\,\mrm{MeV}$ $\chi_\Phi$ has several maxima or divergent peaks (Fig.~\ref{fig:PhiSusc}) but the order parameter always shows a crossover transition.
+Indeed if we look at the Polyakov-loop susceptibility in Fig.~\ref{fig:PhiSusc}, we see that there is a divergence at the chiral transition temperature but physically this is not the signal of the deconfinement transition.
+We see that at this chiral first-order transition, $\Phi$ increases only about 5\% and stays below 0.2: this is not a (first-order) deconfinement transition because quarks are still statistically confined when $\Phi = 0.2$.
 There is also a bump in $\chi_\Phi$, and there $\Phi$ changes between 0.4 and 0.7 and the system reaches the statistically deconfined phase.
-Hence, we will consider this temperature as the one of the deconfinement crossover.
+Hence, we will consider the temperature at the maximum as the one of the deconfinement crossover.

-For sake of completeness, we have plotted in the phase diagram in \Fig{fig:PNJLPhases} besides the maximum of $\chi_{\Phi}$ and its inflection points (that estimates the ``size'' of the crossover region), also the minimum of $\chi_{\Phi}$, when it exists, between the bump of the deconfinement crossover and the peak of the first-order phase transition of chiral symmetry.
+For the sake of completeness, we also have plotted in the phase diagram of \Fig{fig:PNJLPhases}, besides the maximum of $\chi_{\Phi}$, its inflection points (which estimate the ``extent'' of the crossover region) and also the minimum of $\chi_{\Phi}$, when it exists, between the bump of the deconfinement crossover and the peak of the first-order phase transition of chiral symmetry.

-It is worth noticing that both transitions seem to be strongly correlated below $\mu\lesssim250\,\mrm{MeV}$ and then they become decorrelated at higher chemical potentials, a sign of the mutual influence between chiral and deconfinement sectors.
-The topic of the quark - Polyakov loop correlation deserves therefore special attention as discussed in \secref{sec:backreaction}.
+It should be noted that both transitions appear to be strongly correlated below $\mu\lesssim250\,\mrm{MeV}$ and then become uncorrelated at higher chemical potentials, indicating the mutual influence between chiral and deconfinement sectors.
+The topic of the quark - Polyakov-loop correlation deserves therefore special attention as discussed in \secref{sec:backreaction}.